Indiana University

 To verify that the episode has uploaded properly, return to your "Podcast Maintenance" page, and locate your podcast.
 You should see your new episode listed at the bottom of the podcast's page.
 Those who subscribe to your podcast will receive the new episode when their podcatchers check for new episodes, or when they manually refresh their feeds, whichever is sooner.

-Note: For policy information on podcast content at Indiana University, refer to University Information Policy Office (UIPO) University-wide IT Policies.
-In particular, see Appropriate Use of Information Technology Resources.
+For policy information on podcast content at Indiana University, refer to Information and IT policies.
+In particular, see Appropriate Use of Information Technology Resources (IT-01).